 Donate with your credit card through our secure, online processing system.
 The donor is entitled to an income tax deduction of the entire amount of the gift, providing deductions are itemized and do not exceed certain limits.
 Give online now.

 The most direct way to support Durham Library Foundation is through a gift by either cash, check or charge.
 The donor is entitled to an income tax deduction of the entire amount of the gift, providing deductions are itemized and do not exceed certain limits.
-Checks should be made payable to Durham Library Foundation.
-Download a gift form (PDF).
+Checks should be made payable to Durham Library Foundation and can be sent to PO Box 25246, Durham, NC 27702.

 Many companies offer matching gift programs.
 Donors may contact their employers’ human resources departments or the library’s Development Administrator for details.

 Establishing a permanent endowment in your name or the name of a loved one is a wonderful way to provide ongoing funds to Durham County Library.
 With this type of fund, a percentage of the earned income is used to carry out the purpose of the endowment while the principal remains intact.